 LIGHTING FOR HAVASU FALLS

 There is absolutely no light (or campfires) at Havasu Falls campground at night.
 So in order to see, you’ll need to pack a headlamp!
 Petzl Headlamp is a great way to illuminate your surroundings once the sun goes down.
+The headlamp straps securely to your head so you won’t misplace it in the dark and you will still have your hands free to do other things.

 Easily packable and portable, the Moji Lantern is a great addition to your campsite setup.
 Hang from the inside of your tent or setup next to your dinner to provide yourself additional lighting with ease.
+Just remember to recharge your lantern before you pack it since electricity can be an issue if you are already at the trailhead and you need to reserve your power bank for your phone or camera.

 HAVASU FALLS COOKING GEAR